 I want to live in a world where artists show up fully - creating and sharing their most vibrant, skillful, wholehearted work.

-Light Atlas Creative, along with my 20+ year career as a photographer, curator, juror, arts director, and educator, is about helping photographers identify their creative voice so they can make meaningful photographs they love - photographs that really say something.
+Light Atlas Creative, along with my 20+ year career as a photographer, curator, juror, arts director, and educator, is about helping photographers identify their creative voice so they can make meaningful photographs they love.

 Do you remember those old cameras with flash cubes that popped when you took a picture?